-The Healthy Zones programme aims to tackle childhood obesity, in partnership with Impact on Urban Health, a part of Guy's and St Thomas’ Charity (GSTC).
+The Healthy Zones programme aims to improve children’s health by tackling childhood obesity, in partnership with Impact on Urban Health.

-This year we are moving into Phase Two of this important work.
-Over the next five years, we'll be working across 80 primary and secondary schools in Lambeth and Southwark, located in areas of high childhood obesity.
+Over five years, we'll be working across 80 primary and secondary schools in Lambeth and Southwark, located in areas of high childhood obesity.
 The aim of the project is to create sustained changes to school food environments so that healthy food is prioritised throughout the school day.

 Research conducted by Guy’s and St Thomas’ Charity and the local authorities has shown that many schools are not reaching the School Food Standards, which are designed to ensure children are provided with nutritious food throughout the entire school day.